 Convenient training locations: You can choose to train for your Class A CDL at one of our four Washington state campuses, located in Port Orchard (Kitsap County), Lakewood (Pierce County), Olympia (Thurston County) or Auburn (King County).

-Affordable tuition fees and financial aid options: We’re pleased that we can offer world-class CDL training classes and still maintain our competitive fees.
-What’s more we accept the GI-Bill™ and many other forms of financial aid assistance.
+Affordable tuition fees and funding options available: We’re pleased that we can offer world-class CDL training classes and still maintain our competitive fees.
+What’s more, we accept the GI-Bill™ and many other forms of financial aid assistance.

 In order to enroll in our Class A CDL training classes you must be 18-years-old, or older, and…